paymill/paymill-example-php-subscriptions/README.md

 ### Application internals

 Lets start at the beginning.
 As every application developer you don't want to write everything on your own.
-Nowadays for each programing language there are a lot of tools and frameworks, which we can use to speed up the development process and make our lives easier.
+Nowadays for each programming language there are a lot of tools and frameworks, which we can use to speed up the development process and make our lives easier.

-*Llama Kisses* Project use for dependencies management, the standard tool for PHP developers, namely **composer**.
+for dependencies management *Llama Kisses* Project use the standard tool for PHP developers, namely **composer**.
 Dependencies are described in a JSON format and should exist in the root folder of your project in file called **composer.json**.
-In this example we use will four dependencies:
+In this example we will use four dependencies:
 * [monolog](https://github.com/Seldaek/monolog) - logging library
 * [twig](http://twig.sensiolabs.org/) - template engine for PHP
-* [bootstrap](https://github.com/twbs/bootstrap) - CSS & JavaScrip framework for faster and easier web development
+* [bootstrap](https://github.com/twbs/bootstrap) - CSS & JavaScript framework for faster and easier web development
 * [paymill](https://github.com/paymill/paymill-php) - PHP library, which simplifies development against PAYMILL API and hides communication infrastructure.

 Our source files are located under **src** folder.
-Now with this in mind you should easily understand the format of the composer.json file.
+Now, with this in mind, you should easily understand the format of the composer.json file.

 ```json
 {